 Because interrupts are delivered to the processor core only once, an incorrectly configured IDT could result in incomplete interrupt handling and/or the blocking of interrupt delivery.

 IA-32 architecture rules need to be followed for setting up IDTR base/limit/access fields and each field in the gate descriptors.
+The same apply for the Intel 64 architecture.
 This includes implicit referencing of the destination code segment through the GDT or LDT and accessing the stack.